monarch-initiative/mondo/docs/developer-guide/rare-subset.md

 The `subsets` listed indicate which authorities consider this disease "rare".

-If the list of `subsets` does not include `http://purl.obolibrary.org/obo/mondo#rare`, you can assume that the class was included in the subset as a grouping term, not as a rare disease.
+If the list of `subsets` does not include `http://purl.obolibrary.org/obo/mondo#rare` (or there is no `subsets` field at all), you can assume that the class was included in the subset as a grouping term, not as a rare disease.

 ## Rare Disease Slim